 crontab -l - Lists contents of crontab file for current user.

 crontab -r - Removes crontab for current user.

 crontab -u userid - You can specify a specify user by using the "-u" flag.

 * * * * * Command to be Executed - - - - - | | | | | | | | | +----- Day of Week (0 - 6) (Sunday=0) | | | +------- Month (1 - 12) | | +--------- Day of Month (1 - 31) | +----------- Hour (0 - 23) +------------- Minutes (0 - 59)

 The basic syntax of a crontab consists of five fields: Minutes, Hour, Day of Month, Month, Day of Week and Command to be executed.

-As a test I created a crontab that will run the command "ls -ld /tmp > /home/john/mycront.txt" at 21:15hrs on Monday 18th February"
+As an example I have created a crontab that will run the command "ls -ld /tmp > /home/john/mycront.txt" at 21:15hrs on Monday 18th February"

-To prove my crontab entry worked I checked the output in /var/log/syslog for my entry:
+To prove my crontab entry worked I have checked the output in "/var/log/syslog for my entry:

-And as final proof, I can see the file mycront.txt was created in my home directory:
+And as a final check, I can see that the file "mycront.txt" was created in my home directory:

 15,30 21 18,19,20 2 * ls -ld /tmp > /home/john/mycront.txt